MateusJabour/mateusjabour.github.io/_posts/2016-02-05-understading-how-computation-works-1-1.md

 Now that we have a environment to keep all our variables, our operational semantics is complete.

-We can now look at an different kind of implemetation, it is called statement, different from the expressions, statement doesn't produce another expression, instead of this, statement is evaluated to make changes on the state of the abstract machine, to update the state of it, the environment is a state, the only one on SIMPLE, so, let's allow SIMPLE to produce a new environment to replace the current one.
+We can now look at an different kind of implementation, it is called statement, different from the expressions, statement doesn't produce another expression, instead of this, statement is evaluated to make changes on the state of the abstract machine, to update the state of it, the environment is a state, the only one on SIMPLE, so, let's allow SIMPLE to produce a new environment to replace the current one.

 Let's create a object called DoNothing, that can't be reduced and there is no effect, the name already explain what it does.